MLZ is a cooperation between:

 Instrumentscheme ANTARES Instrumentscheme ANTARES

 ANTARES offers two different detector positions, which may be chosen according to the requirements for beam size, neutron flux and spatial resolution.
-Both chambers offer abundant space for user-provided experimental systems or sample environment.
+Both chambers offer abundant space for user-provided experimental systems or sample environments.

-The beam formation chamber is separately accessible for the optional installation of devices shaping beam and spectrum provided by the user.
-At this position, ANTARES also offers built-in options such as a velocity selector, neutron grating interferometer and a double crystal monochromator, which are readily available for standard user operation.
+The beam formation chamber is separately accessible for the optional installation of devices shaping the beam and spectrum provided by the user.
+At this position, ANTARES also offers built-in options such as a velocity selector, a neutron grating interferometer and a double crystal monochromator, which are readily available for standard user operation.

-The thermal neutron spectrum of ANTARES is shown in fig. 5 (see gallery).
-ANTARES offers a high neutron flux of approx. 6 · 107 n cm-2 s-1 at a typical collimation of L/D = 500.
-By using different pinholes the collimation can be adjusted to the requirements of the experiment.
+The spectrum of ANTARES is shown in fig. 1 (see gallery).
+ANTARES offers a high neutron flux of approx. 6.3 × 107 n cm-2 s-1 at a typical collimation of L/D = 500.
+By using different pinholes, the collimation can be adjusted to the experiment’s requirements.
+Additionally, we can provide access to a microfocus X-ray CT set-up for complementary investigations with a spatial resolution as good as 1 μm.

-The neutron imaging facility ANTARES is designed to deliver radiographs and CTs of samples, which are often complementary to X-ray measurements.
-The most important features are the high penetration of metals (Fe ~4 – 5 cm, Al ~20 – 30 cm, Pb ~10 – 20 cm) and the high sensitivity for hydrogen.
-These allow to visualize metal machine parts as well as liquids, sealants, and plastics inside of metal parts.
+The neutron imaging facility ANTARES is designed to deliver radiographs and CTs of samples, often complementary to X-ray measurements.
+The most important features are the high penetration of metals (Fe ~ 4 – 5 cm, Al ~ 20 – 30 cm, Pb ~ 10 – 20 cm) and the high sensitivity for hydrogen.
+These allow to visualise metal machine parts as well as liquids, sealants, and plastics inside of metal parts.
 Liquid contrast agents can be employed for crack and void detection.
-Typical applications are in Archaeology, Paleontology, Biology, Life Sciences, Magnetism and non-destructive testing of mission critical parts.

 Available techniques: